ramawama/TripPrefVisualizer/README.md

                      `*-*   `*-*  `*-*'
 Squash them!!
 ```
-- Create a detailed issue in GitHub including how to replicate and potential causes/fixes.
+- Create a detailed issue on GitHub including how to replicate and potential causes/fixes.